ikotarac/redux-scope/README.md

 const getFavorites = connectReducer(favorites);
 ```

-Now let's connect `favorites` scope as a child of the `user-profile` scope, and create root reducer.
+Now let's connect `favorites-scope` as a child of the `user-profile-scope`, and create root reducer.

 ```javascript
 // import createStore, ...